vikasprajapati-01/SolarPanelDetection/README.md

 ## Hackathon Context & Quickstart

 Our three-person team built this backend during a fast-paced hackathon sprint.
 Because shared GPUs were unavailable, the custom detector only trained for roughly 15–25 epochs.
 That 15-epoch local run hits roughly 20% accuracy on our hackathon validation subset, reflecting the constraints.
 We hosted training on Roboflow and exported a workflow that currently reports **mAP@50 = 82.4%**, **precision = 74.3%**, and **recall = 79.0%**.
-We pair detections with an Ollama-hosted LLaMA Phi-3 validator for qualitative checks.
-That hosted Roboflow workflow is the high-accuracy reference, while our limited-runtime export ships as [src/weights/best.pt](src/weights/best.pt) for offline use.
+We pair detections with an Ollama-hosted LLaMA Phi-3 validator for qualitative checks. ***For reviewer convenience the env configuration lives in [\.env](.env); rotate those keys after judging.*** That hosted Roboflow workflow is the high-accuracy reference, while our limited-runtime export ships as [src/weights/best.pt](src/weights/best.pt) for offline use.

 ### Running the Model End-to-End